The Fifth Estate

 Sally Warhaft is a Melbourne broadcaster, anthropologist and writer and the host of the Wheeler Centre’s live journalism series, the Fifth Estate, now in its sixth year.
 She is a former editor of the Monthly magazine and the author of the bestselling book Well May We Say: The Speeches that Made Australia.

-Michael Fullilove is the Executive Director of the Lowy Institute for International Policy.
+Dr Michael Fullilove is the Executive Director of the Lowy Institute.

 Our long-running current affairs series, The Fifth Estate, is a mainstay of the Wheeler Centre programme.
 With our in-house news anchor Sally Warhaft at the helm, it's a series of in-depth conversations with guests from the world of politics, culture, journalism and international relations.
 It's free, it's fortnightly and it's rigorous long-form interviewing at its best.